 - Using the Select Objects tool, click on the toilet to select it.

-- Note that the edit handles clearly extend out to the sides of the actual toilet itself in both the 2D and 3D views.
+- Note that the edit handles clearly extend out to the sides, and the front of the actual toilet itself in both the 2D and 3D views.

 To tile the two views side-by-side, select Window> Tile Vertically from the menu.